boscoh/sqladaptor/README.md

 to return rows as dicts for web-servers.

 This is possible
-because there is an equivalence between lists of JSON dicts, Pandas DataFrames and SQL tables - they are all tabular arrangements of columnar data.
+because there is an equivalence between JSON dict lists, Pandas DataFrames and SQL tables - they are all tabular arrangements of columnar data.

 ## Installation